From Astronomy Facility Wiki

 ChaNGa (Charm N-body GrAvity solver) is a code to perform collisionless N-body simulations.
 It can perform cosmological simulations with periodic boundary conditions in comoving coordinates or simulations of isolated stellar systems.
 It also can include hydrodynamics using the Smooth Particle Hydrodynamics (SPH) technique.
 It uses a Barnes-Hut tree to calculate gravity, with hexadecapole expansion of nodes and Ewald summation for periodic forces.
 Timestepping is done with a leapfrog integrator with individual timesteps for each particle.

 ChaNGa's novel feature is to use the dynamic load balancing scheme of the CHARM runtime system in order to obtain good performance on massively parallel systems.
-See our Supercomputing '06 poster for scaling results up to 20,000 processors.
+See our Computational Cosmology and Astrophysics article for scaling results up to 512,000 processors.

 ChaNGa uses the Tipsy file format for I/O.